root-foundation/root/Essence.md

 ### Sentence

-RootNet is a network that enables collective prosperity in the age of AI, through structural unity.
+RootNet enables humanity to win in the age of AI by *structurally* uniting us.

 ### Blurb